Muscadelle Grape Variety: Steady as She Goes

 Moreover, Colombard is not particularly difficult to grow.
 Genetic analysis has determined that it is the offspring of Chenin Blanc and Gouais Blanc, resulting from a mutation that occurred at some point in the unspecified past.
 However, it buds relatively early in the season, which requires growers to be vigilant against spring frost attacks in March and April.
 Nevertheless, Colombard is quite a robust grape, with an inbuilt resistance against fungal diseases such as powdery mildew and grey rot.
 It is also able to maintain high levels of acidity, even in warm climates.
 This is why growers in California regularly use Colombard in their commercial white blends.

-There are four stages required to make grape-based brandies: fermentation, distillation, maturation, and blending.
-Colombard used for this purpose will be treated very unceremoniously – the grape is quickly transformed into an acidic base wine without adding sulfur.
+Grape-based brandies require four stages: fermentation, distillation, maturation, and blending.
+Colombard used for this purpose will be treated very unceremoniously.
+The grape is quickly transformed into an acidic base wine without adding sulfur.
 It is then transferred to the copper pot stills, where a process of evaporation results in the legendary eau-de-vie.

 Hennessy’s Cognac Distillery